-ECH 300 Cardiovascular Ethics
+ECH 300 Introduction to Cardiovascular Imaging

 This course explains the ethical behavior of a professional sonographer within the medical setting.
 Emphasis will be placed on the Society of Diagnostic Medical Sonography Code of Ethics, patient rights and associated medico legal implications.
+The course also includes an overview of medical terms as applied to echocardiography to include anatomic, diagnostic and symptomatic terms and descriptions.